What is a Reverse Mortgage Loan?

 Home equity loans are very similar to HELOCs or reverse mortgages in that the loan is also secured against the equity you have in your home.

-However, it's far more like taking out a mortgage or even a personal loan, in that you are taking out one particular amount at one particular time.
+However, it's far more like taking out a mortgage or even a personal loan in that you are taking out one particular amount at one specific time.

 Home equity loans entail fixed interest rates, and these rates are usually lower than personal loans or credit cards.